KillerMax4299/Material-Toggle-Button/README.md

 # Material-Toggle-Button

-This is just a modern material themed toggle button
+Tts a normal toggle button but it's been designed keeping in mind the modern material UI theme